 Adjusting to the Times

-These past few months, doing her job has looked quite different for Avis, since Lincoln’s work-from-home mandate has been in place.
+These past few months, doing her job has looked quite different for Pridgen, since Lincoln’s work-from-home mandate has been in place.
 Although she’d been offered the opportunity to work remotely in the past, she always declined, preferring to go to the office instead.
-While she hopes to return to the office when it’s safe to do so, Avis feels she has transitioned well to remote work, in large part thanks to Lincoln ensuring she has the necessary equipment to perform her job.
+While she hopes to return to the office when it’s safe to do so, Pridgen feels she has transitioned well to remote work, in large part thanks to Lincoln ensuring she has the necessary equipment to perform her job.
 She acknowledges that separating work from home can be difficult when they are one and the same.
-Each day after completing her work duties, Avis drives to the local park where she takes her daily walk, effectively beginning her personal time.
+Each day after completing her work duties, Pridgen drives to the local park where she takes her daily walk, effectively beginning her personal time.

-With so many people out of work, Avis is grateful to still have a job during the pandemic – and thankful to be working for Lincoln.
+With so many people out of work, Pridgen is grateful to still have a job during the pandemic – and thankful to be working for Lincoln.
 She appreciates Lincoln’s dedication to ensuring employees have a voice and a safe environment in which to do their job, along with its commitment to the communities in which it operates.

 “Lincoln shows up.
 It’s not just during the pandemic or this time of social injustice.
-Lincoln has always been there,” Avis says.
+Lincoln has always been there,” Pridgen says.
 “When you have a company that supports not only its employees, but the community as well, it gives you a sense of pride.
 I love working for Lincoln.
 I’m proud to be a Lincoln employee.”